 Maybe you have no money concerns (or you’ve just got your hands on your loan and are feeling flush) should you consider the more expensive, and more powerful, iPad Pro?

-We’ll focus on the 11in iPad Pro, primarily because there’s not a great deal of difference between the two models, it really is just a choice between 11in and 12.9in.
+We’ll focus on the 11in iPad Pro, primarily because there’s not a great deal of difference between the two models.
+It really is just a choice between a 11in and 12.9in display.

-We think that, aside from the more powerful processor (A12X rather than A12), better camera (12MP back camera, and 7MP TrueDepth front camera), the fact that it works with the new second gen Apple Pencil is a real bonus to students.
-The new Pencil can be magnetically attached to side of iPad, where it charges wirelessly.
-The second get Pencil is also easier to use, for example, switching from pen and eraser is done with a tap on the Pencil rather that having to select the eraser tool.
+We think that, aside from the more powerful processor (A12Z rather than A12), better cameras (12Mp and 10Mp twin back cameras, and 7Mp TrueDepth front camera), the fact that it works with the second-gen Apple Pencil is a real bonus to students.
+The new Pencil can be magnetically attached to the side of your iPad, where it charges wirelessly.
+The second gen Pencil is also easier to use: switching from pen to eraser is done with a tap on the Pencil rather that having to select the eraser tool.

 Features like Face ID and the advanced features of the camera might appeal to you, but probably it will be a choice based on the size of the iPad - and the Pro gives you an option of bigger and biggest.

 Read all the details in our iPad Pro 2020 launch guide.

 iPad 10.2in (2019): Don't pick this iPad

 Finally, a quick mention for the iPad.
 Apple introduced the 10.2in iPad in September 2019 so you might be thinking that being a new model would mean it would be a good buy.
 Unfortunately we don't think that is the case.